 I’ve been on a mission lately to create more nut-free recipes for you guys, after being asked by so many to do so.
 While delicious and easy to work with – nut and coconut flours are definitely overused on a grain-free diet and can make it difficult for those with allergies or school allowances, so I’ve started experimenting with alternative flours.
 There’s so many popping up these days from plantain flour to pumpkin flesh flour, and my current favorite – sweet potato flour.
 Sweet potato flour has a low glycemic index, is high in antioxidants, and is also anti-inflammatory.
 The only problem I have with it is that I haven't yet found an organic brand, so if anyone knows of one – let me know!
 You could make your own by dehydrating cooked sweet potato flesh then grinding it finely, but who has time for that?
 Keep in mind that this is not the same thing as potato starch.

 It may look fancy, but the chocolate lettering is simple to do and adds such a unique touch to these.
-Just print out the provided template and place it underneath a piece of parchment paper.
 Melt some 85% chocolate over a double-broiler and put it into a piping bag.
-Then just trace the shapes and place them in the fridge to set!
+Then pipe the shapes and/or letters and then place them in the fridge to set!

 Note: This recipe was specially created with the intended ingredients above.
 If the ingredients listed do not work for you as stated, please feel free to experiment and let us know your findings or use one of my other cupcake recipes that may better suit your needs.